"What if my child has trouble focusing or sitting still?"

 Do you offer Private Lessons?

 We do offer private instruction (30 minutes weekly) to children with special needs.
-And, we offer Elite Private Instruction to advanced students (45 to 60 minutes weekly).
-In order for an advanced student to be eligible for Elite Instruction, there is a strict practice requirement minimum of 10 hours per week.
+And, we offer Elite Private Instruction (as an add-on) to advanced students (30 to 45 minutes weekly).
+In order for an advanced student to be eligible for Elite Instruction, there is a strict practice requirement minimum.
+They are also required to continue with their weekly 60-minute Accelerated Lesson.

 Are group lessons less/more expensive compared to private lessons?

-Students in the group Lesson Program may simply reschedule into another class if they have a conflict or get sick.
+We are very flexible!
+Students in the Accelerated Lesson Program may simply reschedule into another class if they have a conflict or get sick.
+All make up lessons can be scheduled through our online calendar.

 What forms of payment do you accept?